 I steal time from my myriad other projects to write.
 Like most geeks, I love to go off about the “best” ways to go about things, and writing is a way of sharing what I’ve learned.
 It's exactly the same when traveling.
 Doing it isn't enough.
 I want to share the things I care about and help others to succeed in them.

-Like any good geek, I've got blog, where I occasionally wax philosophical about life, business, code projects, and review a variety of things from books to software.
+I've got blog, where I occasionally wax philosophical about life, business, code projects, and review a variety of things from books to software.

 Some of the more notable online writings are: